 Our favorite: Saucony Men’s Interval 2-1 Shorts for around $50.
 A good all-around pair of compression shorts that will give you a taste of athletic compression gear without breaking the bank.
 You might not get the same level of seamless construction or compression as the high-end category, but for many it is a fair trade-off.
 They are going to be very good for a variety of uses.
 We also like the

 Our favorite: Nike Pro-Core Shorts for around $40.
 Nike has been making these shorts for years and they produce a reliable product.
+They come in a few different length, so pay attention to which inseam you are getting.
+We like a 7 inch inseam for general use, but they go as short as 3 inches (think volleyball).
 For those playing team sports, a good option in this category is UnderArmour’s Armor model ($40), which is meant for wear under sports gear and has room for an athletic cup.

 So there you have it.
 A categorization of compression shorts, along with our favorites in each category.
 Truth be told, a typical athlete’s closet might have an assortment of all of these shorts in it – it would just vary based on the activities that particular individual engages in.
 In general, we always recommend investing in quality gear, taking good care of it, and keeping it for a long, long time.